 Textbook information is available to current students through the student information system (SONIS).

-TCCNHS offers the Associate of Applied Science degree in Nursing and the Bachelor of Science in Nursing degree through an RN-BSN degree completion program.
-The College also offers a non-credit program, the Community Health Worker certificate.
+TCCNHS offers the Associate of Applied Science degree in Nursing, the Associate of Science in General Studies, the Bachelor of Science in Health Care Administration, and the Bachelor of Science in Nursing degree through an RN-BSN degree completion program.

 Faculty information can be found under “About Us” in the heading at the top of the page or by clicking here.

-The Christ College of Nursing and Health Sciences has entered an articulation agreement with Hennepin Technical College in which TCCNHS accepts credits granted for the following Hennepin Technical College coursework for transfer into the Bachelor of Science in Health Care Administration.
+The Christ College of Nursing and Health Sciences has entered an articulation agreement with Hennepin Technical College (HTC) and Cincinnati State Technical and Community College (CSTCC) in which TCCNHS accepts credits granted for the following Hennepin Technical College coursework for transfer into the Bachelor of Science in Health Care Administration.